Dopamine agonist: Treatment of depression in Parkinson's patients

 Depressive symptoms and disorders are common in patients with Parkinson's disease and can affect their quality of life.
 Increased anxiety can accentuate the symptoms of Parkinson's and is therefore essential to treat.
 Instead of conventional antidepressant medication in treating depression, treatment with dopamine agonists has been suggested.
-Although preliminary evidence of clinical trials has shown interesting results, further research odds crucial to establish the anti-depressive effects of dopamine agonists in treating depressive symptoms and disorders in those with Parkinson's.
+Although preliminary evidence of clinical trials has shown interesting results, further research is crucial to establish the anti-depressive effects of dopamine agonists in treating depressive symptoms and disorders in those with Parkinson's.

 Hyperprolactinemia

 Dopamine inhibits the production of prolactin in the human body.
 Therefore, anything that disrupts the production of dopamine would cause an increase in the production of prolactin.
 The ergoline-derived dopamine agonists bromocriptine and cabegoline are used in the treatment of hyperprolactinaemia.
 These agents are associated with the reduction in the size of prolactinomas.
 It is believed that they do so by suppressing the hypersecretion of prolactin, resulting in normal gonadal function.